 Tapping into your social media market and communicating with followers is no longer an option – it is a requirement.
-Aggressively cultivating customers on Facebook, Twitter, Instagram and other social media platforms is a critical way to create loyal customers and brand followers who continue to purchase your products and services and act as your brand ambassadors.
+Cultivating customers on Facebook, Twitter, LinkedIn, Instagram and other social media platforms is a crucial way to create loyal customers and brand followers who continue to purchase your products and services and act as your brand ambassadors.

 It's called social media because it's built to allow people to be social.
 That means asking questions, commenting, complimenting and, yes, even complaining.
 If you don’t engage in social media just because of a fear of negative comments, that’s the wrong approach.
 If you don’t have an outlet for people to communicate their opinions, it doesn’t mean they won’t, it just means you may not see it and, therefore, can’t respond to it.

-To truly use social to build brand loyalty, you need to be willing to respond to those who take the time to engage with your company, for better or worse.
-People who post on your social media sites feel like they have a connection to your company.
+To use social to build brand loyalty, you need to be willing to respond to those who take the time to engage with your company, for better or for worse.
+Followers who post on your social media sites feel like they have a connection to your company.
 Being responsive brings them further into the brand.
-It allows you to galvanize supporters and attempt to convert those who seem less than satisfied.
+It allows you to connect with supporters and attempt to convert those who seem less than satisfied.

-Most importantly, it allows you to show that you're willing to reward the most loyal of your followers with offers, discounts, advanced access to content, and more.
-You can have contests or special promotions exclusively for your followers.
-This gives you an opportunity to cross-promote between networks, and when that information is shared, you have a great opportunity to get even more followers for your brand.
+Most importantly, it gives you the ability to show that you're willing to reward the most loyal of your followers with offers, discounts, advanced access to content, and more.
+You can even have contests or special promotions exclusively for your followers.
+This gives you an opportunity to cross-promote between networks, and when that information is shared, you have a great opportunity to get even more followers and promoters for your brand.